Finger pushing

 Just weeks before he was set to graduate high school, Castillo died on May 7, 2019 after two students opened fire at the STEM School, injuring eight other students.
 Multiple students said that he tackled one of the gunmen while suffering a shot to the chest, a shot that eventually killed him.

-Several speakers Friday morning acknowledged the heroism behind Castillo’s actions, and that his actions that day saved an unknowable amount of others who could have also been victims of the shooting.
+Several speakers Friday morning acknowledged the heroism behind Castillo’s actions and said that his actions that day saved an unknowable amount of others who could have also been victims of the shooting.

 A stone memorial with a crowd of people around it